DAGWorks-Inc/burr/docs/concepts/additional-visibility.rst

 ------------

 You can make observations on the state by calling out to the :py:meth:`log_attribute <burr.visibility.ActionSpanTracer.log_attribute>` or :py:meth:`log_attributes <burr.visibility.ActionSpanTracer.log_attributes>` method on the ``__tracer`` context manager or the root tracer factory.
+Note: the `trace()` decorator explained below can substitute for the following approach in many cases.

 This allows you to log any arbitrary observations (think token count prompt, whatnot) that may not be part of state/results.